Close

 Teaching

-Katherine is a co-organiser for distance-learning Epidemiology of Infectious Diseases module and has tutored on Epidemiology of Infectious Diseases, Social Epidemiology, Basic Epidemiology, and Analysis and Design of Research Studies.
+Katherine is a co-organiser for distance-learning Epidemiology of Infectious Diseases module and has tutored on a variety of epidemiology modules.
 She also supervises PhD and MSc students.

 Research

 Katherine's research aims to quantify, understand, and address barriers to tuberculosis (TB) prevention and care.
-As an epidemiologist and mathematical modeller, she focus on generating quantitative evidence to inform policy and practice.
-Her work to date has centred on two areas: gender and asymptomatic TB.
+As an epidemiologist and mathematical modeller, she focuses on generating quantitative evidence to inform policy and practice.
+Her current research interests include gender and other social determinants, early and asymptomatic disease, community screening, and trial design.

 She is the LSHTM Principal Investigator and Consortium Modelling Lead for the LIGHT Consortium, a cross-disciplinary global health research programme which aims to support policy and practice in transforming gendered pathways to health for people with TB in urban settings, and she chairs the International Union Against Tuberculosis and Lung Disease working group on Gender Equity in TB.

 Prior to joining LSHTM, Katherine managed research and surveillance protocols on acute respiratory infections, sexually transmitted infections, and vector-borne and zoonotic infections with the U.S. Centers for Disease Control and Prevention Global Disease Detection Centre in Egypt, and she supported HIV voluntary counselling and testing, cohort studies, and clinical trials with Emory University in Rwanda and Zambia.
-She has also consulted for the World Health Organization Regional Office for the Western Pacific on pandemic preparedness and rapid response.
+She has also consulted for the World Health Organization Regional Office for the Western Pacific on pandemic preparedness and rapid response and for the World Health Organization Global TB Programme.

 Disease and Health Conditions